usethesource/rascal-website/courses/Rascal/Expressions/Call/Call.md

 | --- | --- | --- | --- |
 | `T~1~`    | `T~2~`   | ... | Determined by _Name_, _T~i~_ and function declarations  |

+* The parameter types of functions are _variant_, so both co- and contra-variant.
+In other words they are correct as long as one is a subtype of the other, or vice versa.
+* If the called object is a more complex expression than a function name, the type of the expression must be a function type, and the type of the return type must be aligned and the number of parameters must be equal.
+Each parameter type must be comparable.

 #### Function